zoeskan/MCB185/PYTHON_REFERENCE.md

 Functions can have named parameters, which are placed after positional arguments and may occur in any order.
-For example, a `translate()` function might translate coding sequence in frame 0 by default, but can also translate in other reading frames using an optional `frame` named parameter.
+For example, a `translate()` function might translate coding sequence in frame 0 by default, but can also translate in other reading frames using an optional `frame` parameter.

 ```
 def translate(seq, frame=0):